 There is a paid car park below the Rock and there are toilets but no cafe on site.
 There’s an audio-visual show and exhibitions, and you can take a guided tour too.

-You might also enjoy reading Top Ten Things to do in Tipperary with Kids
+You May Also Enjoy Top Ten Things to do in Tipperary with Kids

 Rock of Dunamase, Laois